The latest research on the demographic makeup of the modern workplace is out, and with it comes a striking headline.

 That might be why “the face-to-face classroom is no longer the norm,” as writes Forrester Research.
 To better support today’s learners as Millennials enter the workforce, the firm recommends organizations instead adopt self-paced learning material accessed online, including discussion groups, wikis and resource centers, and of course, video from both the training team and internal subject matter experts.
 These kinds of resources let Millennials (and all your other employees, too) learn what they need, when they need it, while offering the opportunity to learn more on-demand.

 Forrester Research has found that Millennials prefer to learn from peers, finding answers not by digging into a guidebook but instead by sending a quick instant message to an expert colleague.
-That’s good news for businesses, because collaboration isn’t just a faster way to get more done — it actually works better, too.
-Studies show that 70% to 80% of on-the-job learning comes from informal knowledge sharing rather than formal training, and that employee productivity and problem solving capabilities are improved more by social learning than by innovation.
+That’s good news for businesses because collaboration isn’t just a faster way to get more done — it actually works better, too.
+Studies show that 70% to 80% of on-the-job learning comes from informal knowledge sharing rather than formal training, and that employee productivity and problem-solving capabilities are improved more by social learning than by innovation.

-Video is already becoming an essential collaboration tool in most organizations, and more and more organizations are finding that internal video libraries can quickly become “corporate YouTubes,” filled with answers to questions from subject matter experts, advice from veteran employees, and other valuable institutional knowledge that would previously have gone unrecorded.
+Video is already becoming an essential collaboration tool in most organizations, and more and more organizations are finding that internal video libraries can quickly become “enterprise YouTubes,” filled with answers to questions from subject matter experts, advice from veteran employees, and other valuable institutional knowledge that would previously have gone unrecorded.

 Find out more!